-The plots in this section analyse trends by day of week, hour of the day, month of the year and day of the week.
+The plots in this section analyse trends by average hourly measurements during each day of week, hour of every day, average of each month of the year and average of each day of the week.
 The scales are normalised such that comparisons can be made between species.